 Back pain can form from over time or appear suddenly.
 Sciatica typically starts with a herniated disc in your lower lumbar region, and injury or years of overuse can wear down the cartilage between your discs, the soft center can push out the hard outer ring.
 This herniated disc can put pressure on the surrounding nerves, one being the Sciatic Nerve.*

-To help determine if you have sciatica, your spine specialist will perform a physical exam first to note your back pain history.
+To help determine if you have sciatica, your sciatica pain specialist will perform a physical exam first to note your back pain history.
 They will ask you about your posture, range of motion, and other observable physical conditions.
 In some cases, you may need an X-ray, MRI, or CT scan to diagnose this spine condition.*

 Based off your consultation, your sciatica doctor could recommend cold compression for a few days, and heating pads after that.
 Although having sciatica might prompt you to rest and take it easy, being mobile is very important.
 Sitting still could cause further irritation of the Sciatic Nerve, lower back stretches and staying in motion can help reduce any inflammation.*

 You could also be recommended for physical therapy, where your physician will develop a stretching and exercise regimen for you.
 This modality can help you improve your posture and take pressure off of the sciatic nerve.
-In some cases, you may need surgery, which will be determined by your spine specialist.*
+In some cases, you may need surgery, which will be determined by your sciatica doctor.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.